What powers the radio emission in TDE AT2019dsg: a long-lived jet or the disruption itself?

 We organize this paper as follows.
-In \S \ref{sec method} we review the equipartition method and estimate the physical quantities of the radio-emitting outflow.
-We analyze the time evolution of the equipartition radius in \S \ref{sec radius} and the CNM density profile in \S \ref{sec CNM}.
+In \S \ref{sec method} we review the equipartition method and estimate the physical quantities of the radio-emitting outflow, correcting certain technical errors in earlier analyses.
+We analyze the time evolution of the equipartition radius in \S \ref{sec radius}, the CNM density profile in \S \ref{sec CNM}, and the energy within the emitting region in \S \ref{sec:Energy}.
 In \S \ref{sec energy} we discuss the implications of the increasing energy of the radio-emitting region and find that, rather than indicating energy injection from the BH to the radio outflow, it is more naturally interpreted as the result of shock propagation in an impulsive event.
 We discuss the implications of our result for possible neutrino emission and the origin of the outflow in \S \ref{sec discussion} and conclude this paper in \S \ref{sec summary}.